conan-io/docs/reference/conanfile/attributes.rst

 The folder to copy the final artifacts for the binary package.
 In the local cache a package folder is created for every different package
 ID.

-When executing Conan commands in the :ref:`package_dev_flow:` like :command:`conan package`, this attribute will be pointing to the folder specified in the command line.
+When executing Conan commands in the :ref:`package_dev_flow` like :command:`conan package`, this attribute will be pointing to the folder specified in the command line.

 .. _cpp_info_attributes_reference: